-Can you afford to lose valuable files stored on your Mac external hard drive?
-For sure, no. But, at times, there may arise a situation wherein an unexpected event corrupts the partition table, EFI partition, or APFS/HFS file system of the Mac external storage drive.
-This logical damage of the external drive makes data or the drive inaccessible on Mac.
+At times, an unexpected event corrupts the partition table, EFI partition, or APFS/HFS file system of the Mac external storage drive.
+This logical damage of the external hard drive makes the drive and its stored data inaccessible on Mac.

 Mac File System and Its Importance